Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

             if not found:
                 return Response(
-                    'Student not found.', status = 400, mimetype = 'application/json' )
+                        'Student not found.',
+                        status = 400,
+                        mimetype = 'application/json' )

             if 'address' not in found:
                 return Response(
-                    'The user with the email ' + data[ 'email' ] + ' has no address.',
+                        'The student with the email '
+                                + data[ 'email' ]
+                                + ' has no address.',
                         status = 400,
                         mimetype = 'application/json' )
             ```

         3. Construct the student dictionary.